jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-service-encryption-client.rst

    limitations under the License.

 ================================
-Amazon S3 Client Side Encryption
+|S3| Client Side Encryption
 ================================

-The AWS SDK for PHP provides an ``S3EncryptionClient``.
+The |sdk-php| provides an ``S3EncryptionClient``.
 With client-side encryption, data is encrypted and decrypted directly in your environment.
-This means that this data is encrypted before it's transferred to Amazon S3, and you don’t rely on an external service to handle encryption for you.
+This means that this data is encrypted before it's transferred to |S3|, and you don’t rely on an external service to handle encryption for you.

-The AWS SDK for PHP implements `envelope encryption <http://docs.aws.amazon.com/kms/latest/developerguide/workflow.html>`_ and utilizes `OpenSSL <https://www.openssl.org/>`_ for its encrypting and decrypting.
+The |sdk-php| implements `envelope encryption <http://docs.aws.amazon.com/kms/latest/developerguide/workflow.html>`_ and utilizes `OpenSSL <https://www.openssl.org/>`_ for its encrypting and decrypting.
 The implementation is interoperable with `other SDKs that match its feature support <http://docs.aws.amazon.com/general/latest/gr/aws_sdk_cryptography.html>`_.
 It's also compatible with `the SDK’s promise based asynchronous workflow <https://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/promises.html>`_.